 - Place the pastry crust into the oven and bake for 25 minutes until golden-brown, then remove from the oven and cool before placing into the refrigerator.

 - Make the filling: Place the water, lemon juice, Sola sweetener, lemon zest, and salt into a large saucepan and whisk until combined.
 Sprinkle the gelatin over the top and leave for 5 minutes for the gelatin to bloom.
-After 5 minutes, whisk the gelatin into the liquid and place the pan onto a medium high heat.
+After 5 minutes, whisk the gelatin into the liquid and place the pan onto medium-high heat.

 - Beat the egg yolks in a large mixing bowl.
 Bring the lemon liquid to almost boiling then remove from the heat, cool for 2 minutes, and pour over the egg yolks while whisking continuously.
 When the ingredients are fully combined add the cubed butter, lemon oil, and yellow food coloring (if using) and whisk together until the butter is emulsified into the mixture.